JimmyCII/Project_3_DE/README.md

 - Streamlit to generate dashboard: https://pypi.org/project/streamlit/
 - FastAPI to create API connections:  https://pypi.org/project/fastapi/

+## Ethics
+Our project was to create a database showing local access to accurate campsite data, enhancing outdoor recreation opportunities in Arizona, Oregon, and Utah.
+Using the data provided to us on Recreation.gov/, this information can efficiently search for campsite reservation details across those states, ADA accessibility and amenities all in one spot.
+Local Outdoor Recreation Database, or L.O.R.D.

+We considered ethical questions with how we were using the data.
+In simple terms: Could our data be misused?
+The short answer is no!
+The database uses a customer's zip code that gets sorted in a regional code that then generates an order number.
+This obscures the customers identification and makes it decentralized so that the risk of misuse is minimized.

+Additionally, was it ethical of us to pull this data off of Recreation.gov?
+Yes!
+Our intent was to provide information that benefits anyone that would like to search this data and use it for additional research into where would be the best camping/recreation spot for them.
+Per the terms of usage and intended audience on the [https://ridb.recreation.gov/landing](https://ridb.recreation.gov/landing) They specify that it’s intended for the general public and encourages usage so everyone can have the most up-to-date information across the database.

+Lastly, we speculated on how this data may be misused in a more hypothetical way.
+With enough malicious intent and a lot of back end knowledge.
+A person could use the data to cancel a person’s reservation, track them to a recently visited, or current campsite, or confirm how long they’ll be at that specific location.
+This could potentially be combined with a little social engineering to at best ruin someone’s camping trip, and at worst open them up to more nefarious schemes.

+In conclusion, we were able to create a functional database that contains useful information to anyone who is looking into getting more information for their outdoor activities.

 ## Development
 ### Obtaining an RIDB API Key